smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 		}]);
 ```

-Usually the script is able to detect protocol, port and hostname; so does not need to be chnaged.
+Usually the script is able to detect protocol, port and hostname; so does not need to be changed.
 If it doesn't or you are installing into an unusual environment,
 use the hardcoded version and edit:

 * The port number in use; e.g. 8080 as in the above example or 8443 if you are in a production environment with TLS enabled;